Let me be your online guide to the best pastries and patisseries on Rue Saint-Dominique in Paris.

 Each Merveilleux meringue cake comes in large, individual or mini, and each take a theme from French society.
 Choose your size, for example, with a whipped cream and caramel that’s called the Sans-Culottes – meaning “without breeches or pants” – referring to the common people who largely took part in the French Revolution.
 Cinnamon lovers will enjoy the Incroyables (cinnamon speculoos cream), or why not try the Unthinkable (the Impensable) with its crispy creamy coffee meringue?
 For a cherry in your cake, go Excentrique.

-Don’t forget to stock up for an extra-sticky brioche breakfast of Cramiques, either studded with traditional raisins, sticky “plain” sugar, or with dense, dark chocolate chips.
+Don’t forget to stock up with their legendary Cramiques for an extra sticky brioche-style breakfast.
+There are 3 kinds: either studded with juicy raisins, sugar pearls, or densely packed with dark chocolate chips.

 94 rue Saint Dominique, 75007 Paris